berikv/berikv.github.io/_posts/repairs/2025-03-01-omron-blood-pressure-monitor.md

 ### The repair, continuation

-I remove the front panel and inspect.
+I remove the front panel and start inspection.

 **SW1**, the replaced microswitch, as you can see on the above picture, is just a bit taller than the other microswitches.